 Les Sylven, BA, MA, PhD candidate

-Les Sylven is Deputy Director of Police Services, Policing and Security Branch, Province of British Columbia and Former Police Chief for the Central Saanich Police Service.
+Les Sylven is a former Deputy Director of Police Services, Policing and Security Branch, Province of British Columbia and Former Police Chief for the Central Saanich Police Service.
 He has over 29 years of operational policing and leadership experience.
 Les began his career with the RCMP in 1988 but the majority of his career has been spent as a police officer in Victoria, Esquimalt, and Central Saanich, British Columbia.
 In 1996, he joined the Victoria police department where he served as officer in charge of the West division and rose in the ranks to become Inspector, heading the Human Resources Department.
-Prior to being promoted to Chief, he was Deputy Chief in Central Saanich from 2011 to 2015.
+Prior to being promoted to Chief for the Central Saanich Police Service, he was Deputy Chief in Central Saanich from 2011 to 2015.

 Highlights in his career have included Major Crime Investigations, Critical Incident Command, Emergency Response Team, Media Relations, Human Resources and Youth and School Liaison Programs.

-Chief Sylven has completed his Masters Degree in Leadership Studies at Royal Roads University and is currently working on a PhD at the University of Victoria where he is researching contemplative practices in police leadership.
+Sylven completed his PhD at the University of Victoria where he researched contemplative practices in police leadership.